typicallyV/typicallyV/README.md

-Hi there 👋 THIS IS VARUNVI
+##Hi there 👋 THIS IS VARUNVI

 🌱 I’m currently learning WEB DEVS AND DSA

-🌱 I’m looking to collaborate on ANY EXCITING PROJECTS
+🌱 I’m looking to collaborate on ANY EXCITING PROJECTS email me at sahuvarunvi@gmail.com